ppy/osu-wiki/wiki/Tournaments/SSSS/4/en.md

 3. **There will be no warm-up beatmaps to be played in the multiplayer lobby**.
 Players who are looking to warm up before the match are expected to do so by their own before the match commences.
 4. Players are expected to exercise common sense in pick time windows.
    - If a player is unable to come up with a pick within a 90-second time window of their picking turn, the pick will be given to the other player.
-5. In a FreeMod pick, teams have to play the beatmap with at least two unique mod combinations.
-Allowed mods are NoMod, Easy, HardRock, Hidden, Flashlight, or any possible combinations of the four.
+5. In a Free Mod pick, teams have to play the beatmap with at least two unique mod combinations.
+Allowed mods are No Mod, Easy, Hard Rock, Hidden, Flashlight, or any possible combinations of the four.
    - For more information as to which mod combinations are considered unique, refer to [this screenshot](https://leopard.hosting.pecon.us/dl/knylq).
 6. The tiebreaking system works as follows:
    - As the mappools are designed so that the tiebreak occurs when there are exactly three beatmaps left, team captains will be asked separately by the referee in a private channel to ban one of the three remaining beatmaps from the mappool.
 The one beatmap that ends up not being banned will be played as the tiebreaker.